 The above just uses world income; what about using world wealth?
-Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for 3 years.
-14
+Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for three and a half years.

 Automation is maybe the main way that technology improves most people’s lives: aside from foolish status exceptions like Apple products, big reductions in manufacturing cost usually mean big reduction in the end cost of goods.
-Obviously, replacing labour costs with lower machine costs benefits rich machine-owners most, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.
+Obviously, replacing labour costs with lower-marginal-cost machines benefits rich machine-owners most, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.

 Besides the obvious example - that we now produce a volume of food far beyond the needs of the entire world population (2940kcal per person per day, though with terrible distributive failures) - consider that a single ordinary shirt takes 508 hours of labour to produce on a spinning wheel and hand-loom - so you would expect to pay something above $3600 at current minimum wage (still $900 at 1400CE wage levels).
 4 Getting costs as near to zero as possible is the way we will solve the easy problem of human existence, scarcity of basic goods and leisure.
 5

 Probably vicious solutions to the worst case 6:

 - Halt progress on automation, preserving current employment.
 (Via government ban, successful hostility by organised labour, mass monkey wrenching).
 I count this as vicious, even though it is much better than the worst-case, since it leaves almost all of us very unfree, forever.

 - or I guess you could try huge unemployment plus an authoritarian crackdown on desperate masses, see how that goes.